MI6: The Circus

 MI6 is nicknamed The Circus.
 Some say this was coined by John le Carré (former SIS officer David Cornwell) in his espionage novels and named after a fictional building on Cambridge Circus.
+(In le Carré's universe, "The Circus", the highest command body of the agency, is a metonym for the agency itself.)
 Leo Marks explains in his World War II memoir Between Silk and Cyanide that the name arose because a section of the Special Operations Executive (SOE) was housed in a building at 1 Dorset Square, London, which had formerly belonged to the directors of Bertram Mills circus.